sherif102/alx-higher_level_programming/0x10-python-network_0/README.md

     -   6-peak.txt must contain the complexity of your algorithm: O(log(n)), O(n), O(nlog(n)) or O(n2)
     -   Note: there may be more than one peak in the list

+**100-status_code.sh** - Write a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.

+    -   You are not allowed to use any pipe, redirection, etc.
+    -   You are not allowed to use ; and &&
+    -   You have to use curl

+**101-post_json.sh** - Write a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.

+    -   Your script must send a POST request with the contents of a file, passed with the filename as the second argument of the script, in the body of the request
+    -   You have to use curl